 Industrial Decarbonization and Energy Efficiency

-The Advanced Manufacturing Office (AMO) is dedicated to improving the energy and material efficiency, productivity, and competitiveness of manufacturers across the industrial sector.
+The Industrial Efficiency and Decarbonization Office (IEDO) is dedicated to improving the energy and material efficiency, productivity, and competitiveness of manufacturers across the industrial sector.

 Manufacturers can partner with the Better Plants Program to set energy, water, and waste reduction goals, and receive technical assistance, tools, and more.
 Learn more about Better Plants.